 I think it is wonderful.
 The plan is to keep taking photos at different times of day and during different seasons and collect them here.

-At the moment there are some issues with fountain as it is leaking water into the inside.
-So it is currently not switched on which is a great shame.
-It is also fenced in with a very unslighytly construction site fence.
-I hope these issues will get resolved in due course.
+There were some issues with fountain as it was leaking water into the inside.
+So it was switched off for quite some time.
+It was also fenced in with a very unslighytly construction site fence.